Who Made My Watch?Copyright © David Boettcher 2005 - 2024 all rights reserved.

 If you have an English watch that does have a name on the dial or engraved on the plates and it is not the name of one of the small number of well known English watchmakers that can be easily researched, then it is most likely to be the name of the retailer who ordered the watch to be made and sold it in their shop, or sometimes the name of the customer who bought the watch.
 This is the case for the vast majority of English made watches.

-Sometimes it is possible to discover who made the "frame" or rough movement by looking for initials on the bottom or pillar plate, the plate underneath the dial.
-An example of these are the initials JW for John Wycherley of Prescot, an English pioneer of mass produced frames.
-Click this link to see a watch with a Wycherley frame.
+Sometimes it is possible to discover the identity of the movement maker who made the rough movement by looking for initials on the bottom or pillar plate, the plate underneath the dial.
+An example of these are the initials JW for John Wycherley of Prescot, an English pioneer of mass produced rough movements.
+Click this link to see a watch with a Wycherley movement.
 If you have the watch serviced, which you certainly should do if you intend to use it, then ask your watchmaker to take a photograph of the plate for you.

 If there is no name on the dial or engraved on the movement, then the watch was "made" by one of the small "makers" whose name was not sufficiently well known or celebrated to be worth the expense of engraving it onto the plate, and the retailer didn't have his name engraved, probably for reasons of cost.

-If there is a serial number on the watch, that will almost always be a number put on by the watch "maker" so that if the watch comes back from the retailer with a fault he could look through his records and identify the workman responsible for the faulty part, and no doubt get him to remake it for free.
+If there is a serial number on the watch, that will almost always be a number put on by the watch "maker" rather than by the retailer.

 Back to the top of the page.